top of page

 Start with a Preliminary Planning Report (PPR)

-This is the essential first step.
-Your PPR is a site-specific planning assessment prepared by our experienced partner town planners.
-It cuts through the noise and multitude of competing legislative instruments and identifies which planning rules apply to your land, and compares them against the cabin design you’ve chosen.
+If you are building a 'CA' cabin on steel skids and decide to seek council approval then this is the essential first step.
+Your PPR is a site-specific planning assessment prepared by our experienced town planning partners.
+It cuts through the noise and the multitude of competing legislative instruments and identifies which planning rules apply to your land, and compares them against the cabin design you’ve chosen.
+For example, we compare local council requirements on setbacks, building heights etc. with the dimensions of the cabin and make sure everything is within required parameters.

 You’ll get clarity on: